michellavezzo/flask_vue/readme.md

 - There is a bug on users/:user_name.
 When you edit an user from there data is not rerrendered as it should be.
 I would like to fix this.
 - Better Documentation
 - Setup .env file for better code management

-- This test was very fun, congratulations for who did it.